Photography by Rita McNeill, Interview by Ellen Tirant with Ashley Blake.

 Traverse is rooted in impact – for the travellers, for the communities we visit, for the environment.
 Each venture involves a community partner – like Dorsu! – that geographically grounds the trip and provides a backdrop for the community we’re in and people we’re meeting.
 5% of trip sales are contributed to our community partner, both to thank them for their time with us and help them increase their impact on their own community.

 Describe a typical Traverse Journeys trip to us.
 What's involved, who attends, the places you see and the people you meet.

 Each trip includes cultural education that we informally sprinkle in throughout – both small tips on etiquette and manners and larger discussions on underlying culture steeped in philosophy, religion, social norms and structure, etc.

-For the clients, we provide all of the infrastructure, like boutique accommodations, fantastic local food, and transportation so that they don’t have to stress about details they don’t have the time or bandwidth to figure out.
+For the clients, we provide all of the infrastructures, like boutique accommodations, fantastic local food, and transportation so that they don’t have to stress about details they don’t have the time or bandwidth to figure out.
 And each trip has a theme - like cycling through Cambodia, hiking the Inca Trail at Machu Picchu, eating your way through Italy, admiring the landscapes of Ireland, experiencing the Amazon in Ecuador or yoga & art in Morocco.
 The itineraries are balanced so that each day you have an activity or two, but also enough free time for explorations on your own.

 What are the main values guiding Traverse Journeys?